leocrawford/leocrawford.github.io/_drafts/operating_model.md

 * Flow of work
 * Conflict resolution
 * Structure (but just one item)
-*

 represented in rules, norms, culture, etc.

+but it's not culture!

 The big quetsion today is whether we focus on the orgnisation with the people second, or the otehr way around.
   In the old model (theory X) we have to decide what is best for the organisation and then get people to confotm.
 In theory Y we figure out what is bets for people, and because they share the purpose of the organisation they will wnat to to the right thing for the organisation.
 With the former you have a busienss change battle of applying managaments will (which is getting harder and harder) and in the later, you don't.

 So do we need an operating model?